 Simplified Employee Pension Plan (SEP IRA)

-Plan Overview: SEP IRAs is a retirement plan that enables those who are self-employed to set aside a portion of their self-employment income.
-Contributions can only be made by an employer, so, as a sole proprietor, you (the employee) are limited to contributions from the employer role above the 25% you (the employer) already contributed.
-If you have employees, you are obligated to contribute the same amount for them as you do for yourself.
-It's your choice whether to contribute a set monetary value or a percentage of wages to employee accounts.
-SEP IRAs may be ideal for entrepreneurs facing fluctuating revenue streams.
-In contrast to some alternatives, SEP IRAs don’t have costly startup or administrative fees.
+Plan Overview: SEP IRAs serves as a retirement savings option that permits self-employed individuals to set aside a portion of their self-employment income.
+Contributions must come from an employer, so, as a sole proprietor, you (the employee) cannot make additional contributions more than the 25% you (the employer) already contributed.
+If you have employees, it's required to contribute the same amount for them as you do for yourself.
+You may choose to contribute a set monetary value or a percentage of wages to employee accounts.
+SEP IRAs may be ideal for companies with fluctuating revenue streams.
+Unlike other plans, SEP IRAs are free of expensive setup or ongoing fees.

 - 25% of compensation, or